 When you file a tax return jointly with your spouse, the Department of Education will determine eligibility for IDR plans based on your combined income.
 It will also take combined student loan debt into account.

-As a result, making the decision to get married and file a joint tax return could have a big impact on your monthly student loan payment.
+As a result, deciding to get married and file a joint tax return could have a big impact on your monthly student loan payment.

-However, while married filing separately can keep student loan payments lower under some circumstances, there are other consequences of this filing status.
+However, while married filing separately can keep student loan payments lower under some circumstances, this filing status has other consequences.
 It may make sense to talk with a tax expert about what filing option makes sense.